 If you installed Boost into the root of the C or D drives with the default location (or the BOOST_INSTALL_PATH environment variable has been set), CMake should automatically detect their location.
-Otherwise the location will need to be manually given to CMake through Boost_INCLUDE_DIR.
-This should be used if the Boost version is new and not known to HELICS or you want to be explicit about which boost folder to use.
+Otherwise the location will need to be manually given to CMake.
 NOTE: CMake 3.14 and later separate the architecture into a separate field for the generator